atomaszewicz/Bond/README.md

 # Bond

 6 Actors, 55 years, 25 films, over $17 billion in box office gross, and innumerable car chases, gadgets, martinis and babes.
 Agent 007 is one of film's most iconic characters and his film francise ranks as *the* most financially successful, when adjusted for inflation.
-The mixture of exaggerated villainy, epic heroism and bad puns are just right to make us both invested in the plot and able to laugh it off when Bond [jumps over a road in a motorboat](https://youtu.be/cODPt3T0cHE?t=51s).
+The mixture of exaggerated villainy, epic heroism and bad puns are just right to let us be invested in the plot but able to laugh it off when Bond [jumps over a road in a motorboat](https://youtu.be/cODPt3T0cHE?t=51s).

 # Outline
-After countless discussions with friends and family about the best bond film, the most beautiful babe, the most conniving villain and, of course, who wore the tuxedo best, I decided to look at the numbers.
+After countless discussions with friends and family about the best Bond film and the best Bond..
 I pull financial and online-rating data from various sources, organize it in excel then study it in RStudio.

 I begin by looking at how 4 online ratings (Rotten Tomatoes Users, Rotten Tomatoes Critics, Letterboxd and IMDb) compare and contrast for the 25 film franchise, and how they rate different films and actors.
 Next I look at financial data, including box office grosses and budgets, to gauge how successful the films and actors were, and in what markets (domestic & foreign) they stood out.
 I then briefly combine these two approaches.